Nausicaä (Nausicaä of the Valley of the Wind): Reception

 When the god soldier is activated, he chooses Nausicaä to be his "mother" and asks her who she wants him to kill.
 Marc Hairston considers this to be a recurring theme throughout the manga: Nausicaä is given power and is told to make difficult decisions.
-In 2000, Nausicaä placed eleventh in an Animax poll of favourite anime characters.
+In 2000, Nausicaä placed eleventh in an Animax poll of favorite anime characters.
 The first daughter of Jean Giraud is named after the character.
 The character Nakiami from Xam'd: Lost Memories has been noted to bear many similarities to Nausicaä.

-Frederik L. Schodt believes that in the film, Nausicaä's character became "slightly sweeter, almost sappy" and suggests that her "high voice" and the low camera angles which show the bottom of her skirt to be due to "an emphasis on 'prepubescent female cuteness' in commercial animation."
+Frederik L. Schodt believes that in the film, Nausicaä's character became "slightly sweeter, almost sappy" and suggests that her "high voice" and the low camera angles which show the bottom of her skirt to be due to "an emphasis on 'prepubescent female cuteness' in commercial animation".
 Marc Hairston reads the 1995 music video "On Your Mark" as being Miyazaki's "symbolic release" of Nausicaä.

 Raphaël Colson and Gaël Régner feel that Nausicaä had "to grow up faster than her age" because of her responsibilities, but that she acts with maturity, diplomacy, attention and resolve.
 They see her as "the princess of an idealised feudal system ... loved and respected by her subjects, ... feared and admired by her enemies."
-The character Rey Skywalker as depicted in her first appearance in the 2015 film Star Wars: The Force Awakens has been compared to Nausicaä, with both having generally similar personalities and strikingly similar headgear (both hearkening back to the classic aviator look).
+The character Rey as depicted in her first appearance in the 2015 film Star Wars: The Force Awakens has been likened to Nausicaä, with both having generally similar personalities and strikingly similar headgear (both hearkening back to the classic aviator look).